-If you are off paper in Georgia, then you are eligible to vote!
+If you are off probation or parole in Georgia, you CAN vote!

 If you are on probation for a misdemeanor, you are eligible to vote.